johnfairh/Bebop/Fw2020/test/notes.md

 * Background color all the way to the end
 * Links
-  * In text, blue and reactive without decoration
+  * In text, blue and underlined on hover
   * In inline code, same
-  * In pre/code blocks, natural color with reactive
+  * In pre/code blocks, natural color with underline on hover
 * Four types of callout - no title on the declaration
 * Tables
   * Free tables single bordered, stripy rows
   * Param tables same, param name right/top-aligned
 * Pre blocks scroll horizontally, no wrap

+# Aux nav

+* Vertical subordinate to article title
+* Topics links are blue, underline on hover, word-wrap with indent
+* Actions links are body and glow on hover.
+* 'expand' and 'swift' buttons switch to their inverse on use.

 # Footer